ajazturki10/deploying_model_using_FLASK/README.md

 Steps:

-1.In your project folder, create a templates folder.
-2.Add your HTML file in templates folder.
+1.In your project folder, create a templates folder 2.Add your HTML file in templates folder
 3.Download the css file from here : https://materializecss.com/getting-started.html and it in the style tag in HTML file